amorris28/bohannan_website/content/talapas.md

 ssh username@talapas-login.uoregon.edu
 ```

+To login to a virtual desktop environment, navigate to [talapas-login.uoregon.edu](talapas-login.uoregon.edu) with your browser.

+## Copying files to/from Talapas

 Use `scp` to copy files to/from your local machine.
 Adding the `-r` flag lets you copy whole directories and all of the files within that directory.
-Enclosing filenames in \{\} allows you to list multiple files separated by commas.
+Enclosing filenames in `\{\}` allows you to list multiple files separated by commas.
 Some examples of its usage:

 ```{bash}
 scp ~/myfile.tsv username@talapas-login.uoregon.edu:./projects/my_project                          # Copying one file from local to Talapas